 Given practice, you may surprise yourself by how others more readily open up to you.
 And by how easily you’re able to feel with, and truly get to know, the people around you.

 If you enjoyed this article on Empathy…

 Empathy is a core component of emotional intelligence, which represents an incredibly broad category and requires time and effort to hone.

-In this series, we break down the 5 competencies of Emotional Intelligence (EI), along with two strategies for developing each competency, and specific exercises/applications you can practice daily to increase your EI.
+In this series, we break down the 5 competencies of Emotional Intelligence (EQ), along with two strategies for developing each competency, and specific exercises/applications you can practice daily to increase your EQ.

 The previous article explained why self-awareness forms the foundation of strong emotional intelligence.